Martin Luther King Jr. Day: State passage

 Although the federal holiday honoring King was signed into law in 1983 and took effect three years later, not every U.S. state chose to observe the January holiday at the state level until 1991, when the New Hampshire legislature created "Civil Rights Day" and abolished its April "Fast Day".
 In 1999, New Hampshire became the last state to name a holiday after King, which they first celebrated in January 2000 – the first nationwide celebration of the day with this name.

-In 1986, Arizona Governor Bruce Babbitt, a Democrat, created a paid state MLK holiday in Arizona by executive order just before he left office, but in 1987, his Republican successor Evan Mecham, citing an attorney general's opinion that Babbitt's order was illegal, reversed Babbitt's decision days after taking office.
+In 1986, Arizona Governor Bruce Babbitt, a Democrat, created a paid state MLK holiday in Arizona by executive order just before he left office.
+In 1987, his Republican successor Evan Mecham, citing an attorney general's opinion that Babbitt's order was illegal, reversed Babbitt's decision days after taking office.
 Later that year, Mecham proclaimed the third Sunday in January to be "Martin Luther King Jr./Civil Rights Day" in Arizona, albeit as an unpaid holiday.
-This proposal was rejected by the state Senate the following year.
+In 1988, this proposal was rejected by the state Senate.

 In 1990, Arizona voters were given the opportunity to vote on giving state employees a paid MLK holiday.
 That same year, the National Football League threatened to move Super Bowl XXVII, which was planned for Arizona in 1993, if the MLK holiday was voted down.

-In the November 1990 election, the voters were offered two King Day options: Proposition 301, which replaced Columbus Day on the list of paid state holidays, and Proposition 302, which merged Lincoln's and Washington's birthdays into one paid holiday to make room for MLK Day.
+In the November 1990 election, Arizona voters were offered two King Day options: Proposition 301, which replaced Columbus Day on the list of paid state holidays, and Proposition 302, which merged Lincoln's and Washington's birthdays into one paid holiday to make room for MLK Day.
 Both measures failed to pass, with only 49% of voters approving Prop 302, the more popular of the two options; although some who voted "no" on 302 voted "yes" on Prop 301.
-Consequently, the state lost the chance to host Super Bowl XXVII, which was subsequently held at the Rose Bowl in Pasadena, California.
+Consequently, the state lost the chance to host Super Bowl XXVII, which was held at the Rose Bowl in Pasadena, California.
 In a 1992 referendum, the voters, this time given only one option for a paid King Day, approved state-level recognition of the holiday.

-On May 2, 2000, South Carolina governor Jim Hodges signed a bill to make King's birthday an official state holiday.
+In May 2000, South Carolina governor Jim Hodges signed a bill to make King's birthday an official state holiday.
 South Carolina was the last state to recognize the day as a paid holiday for all state employees.
 Before the bill, employees could choose between celebrating Martin Luther King Jr. Day or one of three Confederate holidays.

+Presidential tradition

+Martin Luther King Sr., Rosalynn Carter, Andrew Young, Coretta Scott King, and President Jimmy Carter in 1979.

+Dexter King, President Bill Clinton, and Coretta Scott King in 1996.

+Raphael Warnock and President Joe Biden in 2023.

+Many American presidents have come to commemorate this day at Ebenezer Baptist Church in Atlanta, where King served as assistant pastor for eight years.